 Audrey Bowling is primarily known for her very textural, mixed-media, abstract work.

-Born in Enfield in 1962 her first memories of art were of drawing, as many children do, trees with branches and flying birds with their beaks and feet readily visible.
-She remembers sitting in the garden, being coached by her much older brother to look at the birds and the trees and notice what she could actually see rather than drawing what she knew to be there:
+Born in Enfield her first memories of art were of drawing, as many children do, trees with branches and flying birds with their beaks and feet readily visible.
+She remembers sitting in the garden, being coached by her much older brother to look at the birds and the trees and notice what she could actually see rather than drawing what she knew to be there.

 “Could she really see the legs and beaks of the birds flying so high up in the sky?”